Adamant-im/adamant-explorer/README.md

 # ADAMANT Blockchain Explorer

+ADAMANT Messenger is a fully open source Blockchain Messenger.
+Explorer at https://explorer.adamant.im shows ADAMANT blockchain transactions.
+You can deploy your own ADAMANT explorer using this repository.

+More info abot ADAMANT at https://adamant.im

 ADAMANT Explorer version 1.3.0 works in conjunction with the Secu Core API.
 It uses Redis for caching data and Freegeoip to parse IP geo-location data.

 [![Build Status](https://travis-ci.org/LiskHQ/lisk-explorer.svg?branch=development)](https://travis-ci.org/LiskHQ/lisk-explorer)